ClickHouse/clickhouse-jdbc-bridge/README.md

 * Named Data Source

     By default, named datasource is defined in configuration file in JSON format under `config/datasources` directory.
 You may check examples at [misc/quick-start/jdbc-bridge/config/datasources](misc/quick-start/jdbc-bridge/config/datasources).
-If you use modern editors like VSCode, you may find it's helpful to use [JSON schema](docker/config/datasource-schema.json) for validation and auto-complete.
+If you use modern editors like VSCode, you may find it's helpful to use [JSON schema](docker/config/datasource.jschema) for validation and smart autocomplete.

 * Saved Query

-    Saved queries are under `scripts` directory by default.
+    Saved queries and scripts are under `scripts` directory by default.
 For example: [show-query-logs.sql](docker/scripts/show-query-logs.sql).

 * Named Query

     Similar as named datasource, named queries are JSON configuration files under `config/queries`.
-You may refer to examples at [misc/quick-start/jdbc-bridge/config/datasources](misc/quick-start/jdbc-bridge/config/queries).
+You may refer to examples at [misc/quick-start/jdbc-bridge/config/queries](misc/quick-start/jdbc-bridge/config/queries).

 * Logging